Dordeo/HIM-notes/Introduction to Finance/Week 1/Industries and Their Terms.md

 However a percent of successful ventures is very low and most will fail due to poor management of resources from the company who's equity bank bought out when providing a loan

 [[ Dividend ]] - A pay out per share per period.
 Basically when ones owns a share with dividend attached to it, once per time period T the shares company will pay out X amount of money as dividend.

+[[ Dividend  Yield ]] - percentage of the investment the dividend will bring back after a period of time.

 # Dividend and Its Owner